Top 10 Best Poker Books

 By Gus Hansen

 · Every Hand Revealed offers a rare and fascinating look inside the mind of a top level poker professional, and Gus Hansen presents his journey through the 2007 Aussie Millions with a sharp, energetic style that keeps readers fully engaged.
 He records and explains every hand he played during the tournament, giving readers an unusually detailed view of decision making, aggression, table dynamics and the logic behind each move.
+The book provides valuable insight into the thought processes of a professional, showing how Hansen analyzes each hand, makes strategic decisions, and reflects on his gameplay to improve.
 Hansen’s fearless playing style comes through clearly as he discusses unconventional lines, pressure plays and exploitative adjustments based on specific opponents.
 The book also highlights the importance of position, stack size and timing, all explained in a way that helps readers understand how advanced players think during deep tournament runs.
 Hansen’s tone is honest and straightforward, often sharing his own doubts, mistakes and adjustments, which makes the guide both relatable and educational.
 The hand by hand format gives readers a strong sense of flow and structure, making it easier to follow the progression of a real tournament.
 His strategic insights give players practical ideas on how to apply pressure, defend blinds and balance ranges in dynamic situations.
 Readers who enjoy fast paced thinking and real world examples will find the content especially rewarding.

 It is a great choice for players who want to see how elite strategy works in practice rather than theory alone.
 For anyone interested in tournament poker, high level decision making and the mindset of an accomplished pro, Every Hand Revealed is an insightful and highly entertaining read.